nj7782/amfoss-tasks/Task 9/README.md

+# Spammer_Spaghetti

-I didn't get exact script what I was looking for I got a script to spam whatsapp.
-So I made little changes to work on telegram.
+I took refrence from a Youtube Video to spam messages on whatsapp and I changed little bit to work on Telegram.